 Adjustments are made to ensure curriculum access for all, which aims to meet the needs of all our children.
 As a school we are committed to meeting the language and communication needs of our pupils ensuring that opportunities to develop these skills are embedded in all areas of the curriculum.
 We aim to develop early talk through interventions and train staff to support speech and language interventions.

-For children with ASD or anxiety based conditions, we aim to review the school environment ( often with the children),in order to ensure that children feel as comfortable and confident as possible in order to access learning.
+For children with ASD or anxiety based conditions, we aim to review the school environment (often with the children), in order to ensure that children feel as comfortable and confident as possible when accessing learning.
 For example, a sensory questionnaire may be undertaken with the child to explore the child's likes / dislikes.
-Staff, children and parents them have a better understanding of what can be done in order to support the child in school and attempts made to remove any barriers to learning.
+Staff, children and parents then have a better understanding of what can be done in order to support the child in school and attempts are made to remove any barriers to learning.